 Microneedling (Dermaroller & Dermapen)

-Medically reviewed by The Harley Medical Group Clinical Governance Board, on 24th September 2018.
+Medically reviewed by The Harley Medical Group Clinical Governance Board, Chaired by Simon Smith (Medical Director & Consultant Surgeon) on 4th March 2020.

 Microneedling is the umbrella term for a variety of different treatments that are designed to reduce the appearance of skin damage such as scarring, dark marks, sun damage and ageing.
 Very small needles cause tiny punctures in the skin; these small wounds encourage the body’s natural healing response and renew the skin cells.
 As the skin repairs itself the production collagen and elastin is triggered to give an almost immediate plumped and rejuvenated effect.